| Title: | Modern Text Mining Framework for R |

 On this basis, the cosine similarity between each pair of vectors is calculated.

-should represent term co-occurrences within a boolean sliding window of size 5
+The tcm should represent term co-occurrences within a boolean sliding window of size 5 (internally probabilities are used)

 in an external reference corpus and, therefore, is an extrinsic metric in the standard use case.